baobuiquang/automation-using-python/README.md

 You work for an online fruits store, and you need to develop **a system that will update the catalog information with data provided by your suppliers**.
 The suppliers send the data as large images with an associated description of the products in two files (`.TIF` for the image and `.txt` for the description).
 The images need to be converted to smaller `.jpeg` images and the text needs to be turned into an `HTML` file that shows the image and the product description.
 The contents of the HTML file need to be uploaded to a web service that is already running using Django.
 You also need to gather the name and weight of all fruits from the `.txt` files and use a Python request to upload it to your Django server.

-You will create a Python script that will process the images and descriptions and then update your company's online website to add the new products.
+You will create a Python script that will **process the images and descriptions** and then **update your company's online website to add the new products**.

-Once the task is complete, the supplier should be notified with an email that indicates the total weight of fruit (in lbs) that were uploaded.
-The email should have a PDF attached with the name of the fruit and its total weight (in lbs).
+Once the task is complete, **the supplier should be notified with an email** that indicates the total weight of fruit that were uploaded.
+The email should have a **`.PDF` attached** with the name of the fruit and its total weight.

-Finally, in parallel to the automation running, we want to check the health of the system and send an email if something goes wrong.
+Finally, in parallel to the automation running, we want to **check the health of the system and send an email if something goes wrong**.

-## What to do

-- Write a script that summarizes and processes sales data into different categories

-- Generate a PDF using Python

-- Automatically send a PDF by email

-- Write a script to check the health status of the system

 ## Table of Contents